TABurrows/taburrows.github.io/_docs/google-cloud/database-bigtable.md

 An instance can have TABLES - a table is associated with a cluster id.

-Recommended to use the Client SDK libraries to perform CRUD operations, and 'cbt' for debugging, evaluating and exploring.
+Recommended to use the Client SDK libraries to perform CRUD operations, and 'cbt' CLI for debugging, evaluating and exploring.

 To create an instance: